Peterpiotr/siguren-documentation/docs/source/operation/regular/following-mode.rst

 After MotoSuiveur® System enters a fault state, an operator (authorized personnel) response is required to identify the reason for the fault.
 Once the cause of the failure has been identified and resolved, a :doc:`Reset </operation/regular/system-Reset>` of the MotoSuiveur® System is required.
-After a successful Self-Test following a Reset of MotoSuiveur® System, it enters in following mode.
+After a successful Self-Test following a Reset of MotoSuiveur® System, it enters in Following Mode.

-Figure `Main principle of following operation mode and overspeed detection` present the main principle of Following operation mode (upper part) and Overspeed detection (lower part).
+Figure `Main principle of following operation mode and overspeed detection` present the main principle of Following Mode (upper part) and Overspeed detection (lower part).
 MotoSuiveur® System follows hoist/crane movement until overspeed is detected.
 When overspeed is detected, MotoSuiveur® System **trips** and mechanicaly lockes hoist/crane to prevent load drop.